tall-developer/learn-play/README.md

 # learn-play
-LearnPlay is our take on TelkomLearn's 2024 Hackathon Gamified Learning platform mobile app made using React Native Expo CLI.
+LearnPlay is our take on TelkomLearn's 2024 Hackathon Gamified Learning platform mobile app made using React Native Expo.